 2. What are the differences between bipolar I and bipolar II?

 Bipolar disorder has subtypes – bipolar I and bipolar II.
 The symptoms of bipolar I can be more severe than those of bipolar II.
-The type of medications and other treatment approaches may also differ, which is why it’s important to distinguish them.
+The types of medications and other treatment approaches may also differ, which is why it’s important to distinguish them.

 3. What causes my bipolar episodes?

 It’s important to understand what causes your bipolar disorder.
-Some causes are neurobiological, some are caused by an underlying medical condition (e.g., hypo/hyperthyroidism).
+Some causes are neurobiological, while others are caused by an underlying medical condition (e.g., hypo/hyperthyroidism).
 Bipolar disorder can also be medication-induced.
 Anti-depressants, for example, are known to cause hypomania.
 Another possible cause of the disorder is substance use (cannabis, stimulants).
 Identifying the possible causes of your condition will give you pointers on how to avoid the triggers and what you can do to avoid or treat them as well.

 4. Can my medication cause bipolar disorder?

-Some medications can trigger bipolar disorder such as anti-depressants.
+Some medications can trigger bipolar disorder, such as anti-depressants.
 If you are already taking medications for depression or anxiety disorder, ask your psychiatrist if these could be causing your mood episodes.
-Subsequently, ask if there is a better alternative that has fewer side effects given that you have bipolar disorder.
+Subsequently, ask if there is a better alternative that has fewer side effects, given that you have bipolar disorder.